Iran's Rouhani welcomes Japan opt-out of U.S.-led naval mission in Gulf

 “Japan has announced it will not take part in the Americans’ plans for security in the (Gulf) region ... which is something we welcome,” Rouhani said on state TV after returning from a visit to Malaysia and Japan.

-“Japan is sending a surveillance vessel but not to the Gulf and the Strait of Hormuz,” he added.
+“Japan is sending a surveillance vessel but not to the Gulf and the Strait of Hormuz,” he said.

+Rouhani said his discussions in Japan included ways of “breaking” the U.S. sanctions.

+“On breaking the sanctions, the Japanese had a new proposal and we also had a new proposal and we discussed this and it was decided to continue the consultations between the two countries on this issue,” Rouhani said, without giving details.

 The planned Japanese operation is set to cover high seas in the Gulf of Oman, the northern Arabian Sea and the Gulf of Aden, but not the Strait of Hormuz.

-According to a draft plan approved by parties in the ruling coalition, Japan will deploy a destroyer and P-3C patrol aircraft for gathering information in the Gulf region - the source of nearly 90 percent of Japan’s crude oil imports.
+According to a draft plan approved by parties in the ruling coalition, Japan will deploy a destroyer and a patrol aircraft for gathering information in the Gulf region - which has been the source of nearly 90 percent of Japan’s crude oil imports.

+A European operation to ensure safe shipping in the Gulf will get underway next month when a French warship starts patrolling there.
+The French government has pushed for a European security alternative after ruling out taking part in the U.S.-led mission.

 Reporting by Dubai newsroom; Editing by Ros Russell